jebibault/LungCancer/README.md

 - logo of the app

 models
-- PLCOLungCancerRisk.pkl - the XGBoost model for lung cancer risk in pickle format
+- LungCancerRisk.pkl - the XGBoost model for lung cancer risk in pickle format
-- PLCOLungCancerDeath.pkl - the XGBoost model for lung cancer death in pickle format
+- LungCancerDeath.pkl - the XGBoost model for lung cancer death in pickle format

 tabs
 - intro.py - The code for the 'About' tab